forward-motion/commentbox.io/docs/DASHBOARD.md

 ### Extra Moderators

-For users on the Standard or Professional plan, you may add up to 10 moderators.
+For users with the Moderation Plus add-on, you may add up to 9 extra moderators.
 To do so, simply add their email addresses to the corresponding section during project setup.
 Note that we will not notify these users via email, in order to prevent abuse or spam.
 However, they will be notifed once they log in to the dashboard using the email that you've specified.

 Once logged in, they will be presented with the option to accept or reject your request.
 They also have the option to reject and block future requests to join that project.